te9no/zmk-battery-center/README.md

 ## Troubleshooting

+### Cannot open the app on macOS

+- Remove the app from quarantine by running `sudo xattr -d com.apple.quarantine /path/to/zmk-battery-center.app` in the terminal and try again.

 ### My keyboard does not show up

 - Ensure your keyboard is connected to your computer via Bluetooth.